VictorBrito1/simple-chat-nodejs/README.md

-Simple chat with NodeJS developed during a course.
+Simple chat with NodeJS developed during the course "NodeJS" by B7Web.

 - NodeJS;
 - Express;